credit card advice

 In contrast to the Black card (although nearly as exclusive) is the Stratus Rewards Visa “White” card.

-This card is also only available through invitation and only to high net worth individuals, although membership is a relatively affordable $1,500 a year.
+This card is also only available by invitation and only to high net worth individuals, although membership is a relatively affordable $1,500 a year.
 For this fee, cardholders get reward points they can use for things like private jets or charter flights, as well as luxury hotel upgrades and other perks.

 5. Coutts World Silk Card

 While Americans may not be familiar with Coutts Bank, it’s known in the U.K. as the bank to the Royal Family.
 The Coutts World Silk Card is therefore suitably exclusive and rare.
 To be invited to carry this card, an individual must have at least $1 million in a Coutts account.